Cost to Operate Christmas Lights

 - Mini-LED (1/2” MINI bulb) / per 100 bulb string:

 Cost per month assuming 5 strings of lights: $0.60

-Clearly whether using LED bulbs or incandescent bulbs, the mini lights cost significantly less to operate that medium of large bulbs, with LED’s being the clear winner at less than ½ a cent per day.
+Clearly, whether using LED bulbs or incandescent bulbs, the mini lights cost significantly less to operate than medium of large bulbs.
+And LED’s are the clear winner at less than ½ a cent per day.

 In this example, we used the cost per 1 string of 100 bulbs and 5-strings of 100.
 If your display is the talk of the neighborhood you are likely using dozens of strings.
-If the large display is what you want, mini LED bulbs will save you a small fortune and justify the additional upfront cost in just one holiday season.
+Do you want the largest display in the neighborhood?
+If so, mini LED bulbs will save you a small fortune and justify the additional upfront cost – in just one holiday season!

 Did You Like: Cost to Operate Christmas Lights

 Follow us on Facebook for regular energy savings tips, how-to articles, and sometimes just plain nonsense memes!